 - At Westgate Lifestyle, keeping our shoppers, community and staff safe is our priority.

 - We will continue to make hand sanitiser available for customers at key locations across the centre.

 - If you are feeling unwell or have any COVID-19 or flu-like symptoms we ask you to please stay home.

 - We will continue to follow Ministry of Health guidelines and we encourage workers and shoppers at Westgate Lifestyle to contact the Ministry of Health’s Healthline 0800 358 5453 for COVID-19 advice and information.

-- The centre has displayed, at key entrances and the customer service desk, the official QR code for use with the Ministry of Health’s Covid Tracer app.
+- The centre has displayed at key entrances, the official QR code for use with the Ministry of Health’s Covid Tracer app.

-- Some stores will also have the official QR code displayed.
+- Stores will also have the official QR code displayed.

 - You can find out more about the Ministry of Health Covid Tracer app at https://covid19.govt.nz/covid-19/how-were-uniting/keep-track-of-where-youve-been/

 - Cleaners will continue to undertake a rigorous hospital-grade cleaning, hygiene and sanitisation regime, with particular focus on high-touchpoint surfaces such as bathrooms.

 www.covid-19.co.nz offers the following 10 golden rules for everyone at Alert Level 1: